-- 1) Because Senator Martin is less interested in the environment than in economic development, he sometimes neglects it. - 2) Transmitting radio signals by satellite is a way of overcoming the problem of scarce airwaves and limiting how they are used.
+- 1) Because Senator Martin is less interested in the environment than in economic development, he sometimes neglects it. ("it" could refer to the environment or econ. development) - 2) Transmitting radio signals by satellite is a way of overcoming the problem of scarce airwaves and limiting how they are used. ("they" could refer to "radio signals" or to "scarce airwaves")